TryPix/KDUZ/README.md

 # KDUZ
 Simple terminal based platformer using Curses in Python.
 I completed this project with Maxime Lehmann in the scope of Mr Kessler OC Python class in CEC André-Chavanne.
 This project intentionally does not adhere to object oriented programming (as this was taught in a latter part of the class).
 This led to the creation of many global constants and hardcoded segments, which is usually not recommended.

+This was our first actual programming project, and was completed using Notepad++/Atom with Powershell/Terminal (i.e. without and IDE).

 ## Usage

 Curses is by installed by default on Mac and Linux versions of Python, but if on Windows, make sure to install it: